Digital Security

 Username

 Every member is assigned an Access Number, but you shouldn't use it for your sign in credentials.
-Instead, replace it with a unique username, because it will be harder for fraudsters to guess.
+Instead, replace it with a unique username to make it harder for fraudsters to guess.
 Use letters, numbers and special characters.

 Biometric Sign In